Ayush-0247/portfoliov2/README.md

 Hi, I’m Vinay Chaudhary,
-Full-Stack Engineer • Systems & Infrastructure Enthusiast
+Full-Stack Engineer & Designer 🎨 • Systems & Infrastructure Enthusiast

 I’m a software engineer working primarily on the backend system, with a strong interest in designing scalable systems, clean data models/schemas, and reliable infrastructure.
 I enjoy working with legacy systems and re-architecting them for clarity and scale.